soliedra/SerialMoveServoToPosition/README.md

 just send the position where you want the servomotor to move through the serial port as a number to the Arduino board that runs this sketch.

+The Arduino that controls the DIY Servo Motor is powered independently from the DC Motor.

+Notice!!
+To be able to reprogram the Arduino that controls the DIY Servo motor, once connected to the other Arduino don't forget to disconnect the RS232 cables to pins D0 and D1.

 ##Libraries used:
 - [DCMotorServo] (https://github.com/soliedra/DCMotorServo) from julester23 modified by Javier Casado
 - [MotorDriver] (https://github.com/soliedra/MotorDriver) from Javier Casado